2005MohitInamdar/Power_Bi_Dashboard/README.md

 Whether discount strategies are consistent or skewed

-d.
-How does profit change over time throughout the year?
+* How does profit change over time throughout the year?

 The monthly line chart reveals: